imptype/BasicBot/README.md

          ```
      - Find your Ngrok token from dashboard and then run `ngrok config add-authtoken <token>` in Terminal.
      - P.S.
 Discord recommends using Ngrok for local development in their official [JavaScript Tutorial](https://discord.com/developers/docs/quick-start/getting-started#:~:text=ngrok).
      - NOTE: Ngrok's Free Tier has a 60 requests/min ratelimit.
-If you need a higher one, use [Cloudflare Tunnels](https://developers.cloudflare.com/pages/how-to/preview-with-cloudflare-tunnel).
+For a higher one, use [Cloudflare Tunnels](https://developers.cloudflare.com/pages/how-to/preview-with-cloudflare-tunnel).

 2. [Clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) this repository.
    - Git:
      - Open Terminal at the location you want your project to be like `C:\Users\imp\Documents\Projects`.
-       - An easy way is open File Explorer to that location, right-click an empty space and click Open in Terminal.
+       - You can open File Explorer to that location, right-click an empty space and click Open in Terminal.
      - Run `git clone https://github.com/imptype/BasicBot` to copy this repo into a `BasicBot` folder.
    - Github Desktop:
      - Open GitHub Desktop (and login if not already) and select File ➔ Clone Repository ➔ URL